 Preheat the oven to 425 F.

 In a mixing bowl, combine the butter with the spices and salt, whisking until blended.

 Toss in the cauliflower and use a spatula to coat it completely with the butter/spice mixture.

 Distribute evenly on a lined baking sheet and roast for 35 to 45 minutes, or until the stems are tender and the edges are browned.
 Serve hot or warm.

-Cauliflower is in season in the fall and usually available most of the winter.
-A head of cauliflower that is clean and creamy white with tight bud clusters is the pick of the crop.
+- Cauliflower is in season in the fall and usually available most of the winter. cauliflower head that is clean and creamy white with tight bud clusters is the pick of the crop.
 Lots of green leaves surrounding the head indicate the cauliflower is probably fresher and more protected.
 A few green shoots among the buds are nothing to worry about.
 Cauliflower will keep in the refrigerator for about a week; store stem side down in a loose plastic bag.